Creating a neural network

 Learn how to use the Moku Neural Network to create a simple network, from downloading prerequisites to testing it on Moku:Pro

 To create a neural network, this step-by-step example uses sum.ipynb, where the expected output is simply the sum of the inputs and uses only one hidden layer.
 While this simple operation can be completed in many ways, it’s easy to train the Moku Neural Network to implement almost any function, from simple algebra to complex inference.
-Find other examples here.
+Find other examples here and download the Neural Network guide here.

 General prerequisites

-To begin use the Moku Neural Network instrument, you will need the following:
+To begin using the Moku Neural Network, you will need the following:

 Python prerequisites